gigasquid/clj-drone/README.md

 ## Controlling Multiple Drones
 To control multiple drones, you need to first get them all on the same adhoc network.
+(Thanks to Jim Weirich for helping create the script and get this going.)

 ### Change first drone to adhoc network
 Connect your computer to the first drone's network.